-Most University employees, including faculty, supervisors, resident assistants, deans, department chairs, academic advisors, and coaches, are required to report sexual misconduct concerns to University Title IX administrators, even if the victim asks them not to.
+Most University employees, including faculty, supervisors, resident assistants, deans, department chairs, academic advisors, and coaches, are required to report sexual misconduct concerns to University Title IX administrators, even if the survivor asks them not to.
 If you aren't sure whether the person you are talking to can keep your concerns completely confidential, ask them before you discuss your situation with them.

 After consulting with a confidential source, you may decide to take no further action or to make a complaint.
 This is your decision.
 Because of the confidential nature of the counselor/counselee relationship, seeking advice from a confidential source does not constitute reporting an incident of sexual misconduct or gender-based violence to the University.
-No personally identifiable information about victims is included when confidential sources engage in required recordkeeping, such as Clery Act reporting and disclosures.

 FSU makes every reasonable effort to handle inquiries, complaints, and investigations in a manner that protects the privacy of all parties.
 While the University cannot promise complete anonymity in its handling of sexual misconduct complaints, each situation is resolved as discreetly as possible, with information shared only with those who need to know to adequately investigate and resolve the matter.
-FSU will prioritize confidentiality of victims in its record-keeping and will respond to public records request without including identifying information about the victim, to the extent permitted by law.
+FSU will prioritize confidentiality of survivors in its record-keeping and will respond to public records request without including identifying information about the survivor, to the extent permitted by law.

-In limited circumstances, the University may be able to address your concerns and stop the offending behavior without revealing your identity to the alleged perpetrator.
+In limited circumstances, the University may be able to address your concerns and stop the offending behavior without revealing your identity to the alleged harasser.
 However, this is not always possible.
 Individuals accused of sexual misconduct/gender-based violence are provided with the level of detail about the allegations necessary to allow them a fair opportunity to respond.
 That level of detail varies depending on the circumstances of the incident, but usually includes the identity of the reporting individual.

 In its investigation, the University will be respectful, sensitive, and fair to the person who reported the misconduct and the person accused.
 Nevertheless, FSU has a compelling interest to address allegations of sexual misconduct brought to its attention.
-As a result, the University reserves the right to take appropriate action, even in cases when the victim does not want further action.
+As a result, the University reserves the right to take appropriate action, even in cases when the survivor does not want further action.